Division of Campus Life

 Reporting and Complaint Resolution Process

-Deciding to report bias, discrimination or harassment can be a difficult and highly personal decision.
-Brown’s Discrimination and Harassment Complaint Resolution Procedure is intended to provide a fair, prompt, and reliable mechanism for determining whether the University’s Nondiscrimination and Anti-Harassment Policy has been violated and, if so, to provide appropriate resolution.
+Deciding to report discrimination or harassment can be a difficult and highly personal decision.
+Brown’s Discrimination and Harassment Standard Operating Procedure for Addressing and Responding to Reports and Complaints is intended to provide a fair, prompt, and reliable mechanism for determining whether the University’s Nondiscrimination and Anti-Harassment Policy has been violated and, if so, to provide appropriate resolution.

 If you are considering submitting a report, an outline of our process is below.

-Any Brown community member – students, faculty, staff or campus visitors – who has experienced or witnessed an incident of bias, discrimination, harassment or retaliation is encouraged to submit an incident reporting form
+Any Brown community member–student, faculty, staff or campus visitor–who has experienced or witnessed an incident of discrimination, harassment or retaliation is encouraged to submit a Discrimination and Harassment Reporting Form

-If you included your contact information, an administrator will invite you to meet to discuss your situation.
+If you included your contact information, a staff member will invite you to meet to discuss your situation.
 This is an opportunity for you to share more information about the incident, ask questions and learn about formal and informal options for resolution, including how to file a formal complaint, how to report the incident to law enforcement, and the protective and support measures and resources that are available to you.

 An informal resolution may be pursued when the reporting party and responding party agree to engage in a process that does not involve a formal investigation.